-- You can use the equality operators the same way we use it to compare two values in general mathematics.
-If the values do match, it will return TRUE as output and if values do not match, it will return FALSE.
+- You can use the equality operators the same way we use them to compare two values in general mathematics.
+If the values do match, it will return TRUE as output, and if values do not match, it will return FALSE.

 - The equality operator doesn’t count the case of the text.
 Ex.
 DUBAI, Dubai, dubai are all the same for this operator.

-- On similar lines, we can compare data that has either numeric values or Mixed values in it from two different columns for matches.
+- We can compare data that has either numeric values or Mixed values in it from two different columns for matches on similar lines.

 This has been a guide to Compare Two Columns in Excel for Matches.
 Here we discuss How to Compare Two Columns in Excel for Matches along with practical methods and downloadable excel template.
 You can also go through our other suggested articles –